wingding12/AI-Customer-Support-Agent/README.md

 1. Open [http://localhost:3000?admin=true](http://localhost:3000?admin=true)
 2. Navigate to the "Admin" tab
 3. Click "Initialize Knowledge Base" to populate Pinecone with Aven data
+4. Optionally, click "Scrape & Ingest Latest Aven Info" to fetch fresh content using Exa and ingest it into Pinecone

 ### 6. Start Using the Application